James-HoneyBadger/HB_Reversi/docs/USER_GUIDE.md

 ### General Questions

 **Q: Is this the same as Othello?**
 A: Yes!
-Reversi and Othello are the same game.
+Iago and Othello are the same game.
 Othello is the trademarked name.
-We use "Reversi" as the generic term.
+We use "Iago" as the generic term.

 **Q: Can I play online against other people?**
 A: Not yet.
 Network multiplayer is planned for v2.1 (Q1 2026).
 Currently, you can: